radi0sus/orca_ir/README.md

 Check `# plot config section - configure here` in the script.
 Here, you can configure an absorption or transmittance plot for example.
 You can even configure the script to plot of the single gaussian functions.

+The delimiter for the line spectrum export can be changed by changing the value of `export_delim =`.

 ## Code options
 Colors, line thickness, line styles, level of peak detection and